Archibald Lampman Award

+The award is presented alongside the Ottawa Book Awards for fiction and non-fiction literature.

 History

 The award is named in honour of Canadian poet Archibald Lampman (1861–1899).
 Born in 1861, he graduated from Trinity College (Toronto) in 1882, then moved to Ottawa where he worked for the Post Office until his death in 1899.
 He is known for his ability to immerse metaphysics in the details of nature, which he observed while hiking round what was then the wilderness capital of a new country.
 His books include Among the Millet (1888), Lyrics of Earth (1895) and the posthumous Alcyone (1900).

 In 2007, the Archibald Lampman Award for Poetry merged with the Duncan Campbell Scott Foundation, creating the $1500 annual Lampman–Scott Award in honour of two great Confederation Poets.
 This partnership came to an end in 2010, and competition returned to its former identity as the Archibald Lampman Award for Poetry.

 The inclusion of Scott's name in the award has been controversial because of Scott's actions as a Canadian government official supervising Indian affairs for many years.
 As head of Canada's Indian Affairs agency, Scott promoted the national government's residential school system as a way to assimilate aboriginal children into Canadian society, separating them from their parents and native culture.

 The 2003 and 2008 winner of the award, Shane Rhodes, in 2008 turned over half of the $1,500 prize money to the Wabano Centre for Aboriginal Health, a First Nations health centre, according to a 2008 report by the Canadian Broadcasting Corporation.
 "Taking that money wouldn't have been right, with what I'm writing about," Rhodes said.
 The poet was researching First Nations history and found Scott's name repeatedly referenced.
 The CBC reported that Rhodes felt "Scott's legacy as a civil servant overshadows his work as a pioneer of Canadian poetry."

 In response, Anita Lahey, then editor of Arc Poetry Magazine, said she thought Scott's actions as head of Indian Affairs were important to remember, but did not eclipse his role in the history of Canadian literature.
 "I think it matters that we're aware of it and that we think about and talk about these things," she said.
 "I don't think controversial or questionable activities in the life of any artist or writer is something that should necessarily discount the literary legacy that they leave behind."